Multi-level Metric Learning for Few-shot Image Recognition: Introduction

 For similarity metrics, these existing methods calculate similarities by different metrics.
-For example, Relation Nets~\cite{sung2018learning} proposes a network to learn the most suitable image-level similarity metric functions.
+For example, Relation Networks~\cite{sung2018learning} proposes a network to learn the most suitable image-level similarity metric functions.
 DN4~\cite{chen2020multi} proposes a cosine-based image-to-class metric to measure the similarity on pixel-level.

-However, all methods mentioned above only consider the distribution of support set, ignoring the natural distribution of query images.
-We argue that the distribution of the query image is also important for few-shot learning.
-It is necessary to design a distribution-level similarity metric to capture the distribution-level relations between query images and support set.
+However, global-level features lose local semantic information and pixel-level features lose contextual semantics, thus all methods mentioned above are not effective for few-shot learning.
 Moreover, these methods only calculate similarities on a single level, i.e., pixel-level or image-level, which is not effective enough.
 Intuitively, under the few-shot learning setting, the features obtained by adopting a single similarity measure are not comprehensive, and the single similarity measure may lead to a certain similarity deviation, thus reducing the generalization ability of the model.
 It is necessary to adopt multi-level similarity metric, generating more discriminative features rather than using a single measure.